 To achieve its objectives, the Deputy Supervisor Christina Morina will set up an international group of young researchers coming from different institutions (Bielefeld, Kraków, and an institution in Israel or the USA).
 While Morina will have the responsibility for the first project, the other three projects will be carried out by two researchers on the post doctorate level and one prospective PhD student.
 Moreover, the project as a whole will be supported by a young research assistant.
-To discuss and disseminate the knowledge produced bv the research project a of international workshops and prominent lectures will be organized and a final international conference will be held to present and discuss outcomes as well as perspectives.
+To discuss and disseminate the knowledge produced project a by the research series of international workshops and prominent lectures will be organized and a final international conference will be held to present and discuss outcomes as well as perspectives.
 The documents collected in the context of this research will be digitalized and stored in the Bystanding in the Holocaust Diary Collection (BHDC) at the Bielefeld University Library.
 The collection will provide the basis for future research into the issues at the heart of the work of Saul Friedländer and the Balzan Prize Project, well beyond its duration.
+The project can be found on Morina's Bielefeld University home page: Balzan Bystanding Project - Bielefeld University (uni-bielefeld.de).